46% of Google searches are seeking local information.*

 - Google is the most used search engine on the internet and provides free tools and services that help you collect and analyze data about your business’ website and its performance.
-The tools and services include Google Analytics for analyzing page views and your website’s reach, Google Search Console which search for errors on your and test drives your site map, and Google Trends where you can compare keywords and analyze how users are searching Google.
+The tools and services include Google Analytics for analyzing page views and your website’s reach, Google Search Console which searches for errors on your and test drives your site map, and Google Trends where you can compare keywords and analyze how users are searching Google.

 - Keywoordtool.io is a free online tool that is an alternative to Google’s Keyword Planner.
 For every search term, over 700 long-tail, relevant keyword suggestions are generated.
 You can use this tool without creating an account.

 - SEMRush is a tool that allows you to view your competitor’s best keywords.
-With a free account, you’re given access to 10 free analytics requests which includes an overview, organic research, backlinks, and more.
-Find the exact keywords that your competitors are ranking for and like Keywoordtool.io, enter a keyword and get a list of hundreds to thousands of keyword ideas.
+With a free account, you’re given access to 10 free analytics requests which include an overview, organic research, backlinks, and more.
+Find the exact keywords that your competitors are ranking for and like Keywoordtool.io, enter a keyword, and get a list of hundreds to thousands of keyword ideas.
 This tool is overall useful for simplifying on-page optimization.